Knives

 Blade

 - 9 inch long, bolo style blade, featuring zero edge, that is full convex in other words, which gives a great improvement in terms of both, cutting ability and the edge strength, however somewhat awkward to sharpen.
-I haven't done that yet, but for those who is interested, here's a link to the Khukuri FAQ, it describes the sharpening techniques of convex bevel edge.
+If you haven't done that yet, you should look into sharpening techniques of convex bevel edge.

 Handle